 Genentech

-Dr. Zion Lee is a Principal Scientist working in Cell Line Development at Genentech.
-His work focuses on enhancing productivity and product quality in industrial production cell lines with targeted transgene integration.
+Dr. Zion Lee is a Principal Scientist leading a Cell Line Development group at Genentech.
+His team focuses on enhancing productivity and product quality in targeted integration cell lines producing recombinant therapeutics.
 He is also engaged in technology development to accelerate timelines and improve product quality.
 He obtained his doctoral degree at the University of Minnesota.
 In his research, he has applied genomic tools extensively to probe accessible and transcriptionally active genomic regions in industrial host cells and explore their utility in cell line development.
 While at the University of Minnesota, he also pioneered the creation of stable cell lines for the production of recombinant AAV using a systems synthetic biology approach.

 Bhanu Chandra Mulukutla, Ph.D.